 If you know you're going on a trip where you know you might experience higher altitudes – such as climbing Kilimanjaro – make sure you take the necessary precautions to avoid potentially fatal altitude sickness.
 It's also important to remember that just because you haven't experienced altitude sickness symptoms on one trip, that you won't experience them on another.

 Altitude sickness affects all people and it doesn't depend on personal factors such as age, sex or your level of fitness.
 Certain people are affected, while others are less susceptible to it.
 Just because you haven't had it before doesn't mean you won't develop it on another trip.

 Anyone who has experienced either of the more severe forms of altitude-related illness (HAPO or HACO) should never re-enter such an environment. unless they have been given complete approval by a medical professional.

 Pregnant women and children, people with severe diabetes or high blood pressure should always be cautious.

 If you would like to buy a treatment that can help to prevent symptoms of altitude sickness, it is possible to buy Diamox (Acetazolamide) online here at HealthExpress.
 We ask that you complete an online consultation if you would like to do this, to ensure that the medication will be effective and safe for you to use.
-A doctor will review your consultation and make a recommendation based on this information.
-You will then be able to place your order.
-If you live in London you can benefit from same day delivery, provided you purchase before 4pm.
+You can benefit from next day delivery, provided you purchase before 4pm.